 - The opportunity to learn new skills from other staff

 - Certification in Wilderness First Aid, Lifeguarding, Professional CPR

 Deer Crossing is in the wilderness.
 There is no public transportation to camp from ... anywhere.

 Don't have a car?
 No worries.
 If you fly to San Francisco (SFO), we'll arrange and pay for a shuttle to camp's Bay Area Office.
 If you take the train or bus, we'll pick you up at the local station.
 You'll stay in the Camp Director's home overnight.
 We'll feed you.
+You can do laundry or last-minute errands.
 Then we'll drive you to camp.
 At the end of camp, we'll get you back to the Bay Area and let you stay overnight before heading off on your next adventure.
 No charge.

-Our wilderness location is very special.
+Our wilderness location is undeniably special.
 100 square miles of national wilderness behind us.
 National forest all around us.
 Star-filled nights.
 Sunny days.
 The sound of wind in the trees.
 And in the sails.
 Trout to catch.
 Trails to hike.
 Fabulous granite walls to climb.
 Cool lake water to swim in.
-Tall trees to climb (yes, we also teach technical tree-climbing).
+Tall trees to climb.
 Wild animals from marmots to deer to the occasional bear.

 Days off are often spent hiking in the national forest, climbing previously unexplored walls, lazing at the camp beach, or learning a new skill by joining the campers and taking a class from another instructor.
 If you have a car, you can go to Placerville (1.5 hours) or South Lake Tahoe (1.8 hours).
 If you don't have a car, you may be invited to join a car-owning staffer for the day.
 If the Camp Director is going to town to do errands, you might get to go along.